paulgortmaker/poky/documentation/ref-manual/variables.rst

       The directory in which a local copy of a Git repository is stored when it is cloned.

+   :term:`GITFETCHREFS`
+      The refs requested during a "git fetch" when updating a repo from an external server into the local download area.
+The default is "refs/*:refs/*".
+Used in conjunction with GITCLONEARGS to limit what is cloned/fetched from a repo otherwise dense with branches.
+Note that an URL specific GITFETCHREFS_<name> will take precedence over a recipe wide GITFETCHREFS setting, if both are present.

    :term:`GLIBC_GENERATE_LOCALES`
       Specifies the list of GLIBC locales to generate should you not wish to generate all LIBC locals, which can be time consuming.